Darkspawn: Development

 The Darkspawn are created by David Gaider, the lead writer of the Dragon Age franchise from its inception until 2015.
 Neither the Darkspawn nor the Grey Wardens existed in his first draft of the world setting.
 Gaider elaborated in a 2017 post uploaded on Medium that James Ohlen, who led the design for Dragon Age: Origins, wanted Gaider to come up with an “evil horde” of sentient monsters, a ubiquitous enemy like orcs which does not confront the player with a moral dilemma about killing.
 Gaider initially disliked Ohlen's request, but eventually came up with an iteration he liked, where the "evil horde" is more of a reoccurring "living plague" which threaten the world on an irregular basis.

-Gaider conceived of a backstory where in ancient times, mages used to rule the world of Thedas, and humanity used to worship a pantheon of draconic known beings as the Old Gods.
+Gaider conceived of a backstory where in ancient times, mages used to rule the world of Thedas, and humanity used to worship a pantheon of draconic beings known as the Old Gods.
 The Maker, the deity worshipped by the Chantry which is positioned as the dominant human religion in modern times, is said to have trapped the Old Gods deep beneath the earth where they remain dormant.
 The rulers of a powerful nation called the Tevinter Imperium eventually decide to open a gateway into a heavenly realm out of hubris, and usurp the rule of the gods.
 The mages would then step out into the "Golden City", analogous to the real-world concept of Heaven, where it becomes tainted due to their imperfect nature as mortal humans and transforms into "The Black City"; the mages themselves are tainted in the process and turn into the first Darkspawn.
 Cast out by the Maker back into the mortal realm, the Darkspawn cannot stand the light of the day and burrow deep beneath the earth to get away from it.
 Gaider would then frame it as a story akin to the real world Christian original sin, told from the point of view of the priests of the Chantry instead of being an objective truth of the world's history.
 Codex entries and lore additions later in the series suggest multiple divergent in-universe perspectives of the Darkspawn's true origins.